astronomer/astro-blog/posts/taskflow-api-in-airflow-2-0.md

 The TaskFlow API supports a new \`xcom_backend\` parameter, which allows you to

 * Store XComs external to Airflow
-* Implement your own serialization and deserialization methods.
+* Implement your own serialization and deserialization methods

 ## Future Work